Dez384/Cosmere_Useful_Macros/README.md

  * A chat message will appear in the chat log for each character that takes a Long Rest.
  * _This macro will only work when using the **Cosmere RPG** game system._

 ### 9. <ins>Use Token Skill</ins>
  * This macro provides a pop-up dialog that will list all of a selected token's skills.
 Clicking on a skill will use it as if the skill were used from the character sheet.
  * _This macro will only work when using the **Cosmere RPG** game system._

+### 9. <ins>Nonlethal Defeat</ins>
+ * This macro will apply the defeated marker to all selected tokens if they are in combat and will apply the Unconcious condition with a large overlay.
+Using the macro again on tokens will remove the defeated marker and the Unconcious condition.

 ## Contributing
 To contribute a macro to this repository: